Low Waste Lunchbox Ideas

 Sandwiches or Rolls filled with greens, leftover cold meat, pickles, tomato.
 Our favourite easy bread roll recipe is simply: 1 cup of water, 2 tsp yeast, 2 tsp salt 2 cups of strong bakers flour or organic stoneground flour.
 Mix the water, yeast and salt together and then add the flour cup by cup mixing well.
 Let sit and rise for around 45mins - 2hrs (we sometimes leave overnight).
 Cook in the oven until golden and cooked through.

 Veggie Fritters - Our favourite tried and true recipe is here and we tend to just switch up the veggies for what we have on hand plus add nutritional yeast (nutritional yeast is key!).
 At the moment it's definitely all about zucchini and carrots because of the mass amounts in our garden at this time of year but you can literally sub the veggies for any you have on hand.

 Potato/Kumara Hash Fritters - Just grate up potatoes or kumara and then squeeze the water out of them.
 Cook on a pan with come coconut oil and shape into little fritters.

-Homemade Muesli Bars - A couple of our favourite recipes are the Holistic Nutritionists Seed Slice, this recipe for peanut butter muesli bars or you can just use a base of oats, seeds and then rice malt syrup/maple syrup or honey as a sweetener all mixed together and chilled in the fridge to bind.
+Homemade Muesli Bars - A couple of our favourite recipes are our One Bowl GF Nut and Seed Muesli Bars, Holistic Nutritionists Seed Slice, this recipe for peanut butter muesli bars or you can just use a base of oats, seeds and then rice malt syrup/maple syrup or honey as a sweetener all mixed together and chilled in the fridge to bind.
 One tip is for any of these push as hard as you can down into your tin so that they set nice and hard and bind better.